-Feel better after a good nights sleep?
+COMMODORE Feel better after a good nights sleep?

-I miss my bed
+ALICE I miss my bed

-Lordy, Miss Alice.
+COMMODORE Lordy, Miss Alice.
 It's only been one night.
 We got two more to go.

-Well, I have a good bed

-We hear the chatter of the lobby and of June and Dan in the background.
+ALICE Well, I have a good bed We hear the chatter of the lobby and of June and Dan in the background.
 Alice eyes them one by one.

-The train leaves in half an hour, we best hurry.
+(OFF) The train leaves in half an hour, we best hurry.

-I still can't fathom why that man has to see me in person.
-Why not you or June.
+ALICE I still can't fathom why that man has to see me in person.
+Why not you or June ... and to even do this in a snow storm.

-For the hundredth time, old woman.
+COMMODORE For the hundredth time, old woman.
 I tol' you, he's willing to help but mighty particular.
 I cain't blame him.
 That's a lot of money.
 He wants to meet who he's handing it to.

-Then why doesn't he visit me in Caney?
+ALICE Then why doesn't he visit me in Caney?

-Look, it's either this or sit in Caney and type your darn letters for another six months till the whole thing is up and gone.
+COMMODORE Look, it's either this or sit in Caney and type your darn letters for another six months till the whole thing is up and gone.